 - For extra flavor, add a splash of white wine to the cooking water.

-- Rubbing with lemon is a bonus; it's the difference between elegant and oxidized.
+- Rubbing the leaves with lemon is a bonus.
+It's the difference between elegant and oxidized.

 Judith says